 Placements are coordinated by Clinic Director, Jonathan Wroblewski, in consultation with students and the Office of Clinical and Pro Bono Programs.
 Clinical work exposes students to the distinct forms of lawyering practiced by government attorneys in diverse policy positions in the federal government.
-Students are required to work at least 30 hours a week in the 2017 Spring semester.
-Students who choose to start the clinic early in the Winter 2017 term must work 40 hours/week during the winter term.
-Clinical placements may span various practice settings in Congress and federal agencies or departments.
+Students are required to work at least 30 hours a week in the Spring Term.
+Students who choose to start the clinic early in the Winter Term must work 40 hours/week during the Winter Term.